09.06.2025

 World Latte Art Championship 2025 – Experience it live in Switzerland!

-A special highlight for all latte art fans: The World Latte Art Championship 2025 will take place this year from June 26 to 28 in Geneva.
-This makes Switzerland the host of the largest international competition for latte art, a must see for everyone passionate about coffee, barista culture and creative milk art.
+A special highlight for all latte art fans: the World Latte Art Championship 2025 will take place in Geneva this year from June 26 to 28!
+Switzerland will be hosting the largest international competition for latte art - a must for anyone who is passionate about coffee, barista culture and creative milk art.

-Anyone who wants to experience live how the world’s best baristas pour breathtaking designs into their cups should not miss this event.
-Pure inspiration and maybe the motivation to dive deeper into the world of latte art themselves.
+Anyone who wants to experience live how the world's best baristas pour breathtaking patterns into the cup should not miss this event.
+Pure inspiration - and perhaps an incentive to delve deeper into the world of latte art yourself.

 More coffee expertise?
 The Thermoplan Coffee Academy